crscardellino/crscardellino.github.io/about.md

 the process of creating videogames.
 Back then was plainly impossible without a big team.
 Not at least the kind of games I wanted to create.

-I went to college and got my degree in Computer Sciences, and right now I am in pursue of a PhD in the area of Machine Learning (with focus on semisupervised learning and deep learning) and Natural Language Processing (working on Spanish verb sense disambiguation and legal information extraction).
+I went to college and got my degree in Computer Sciences in 2013.
+As I finished and wasn't really aware of what to do with my degree I started a PhD.
+I finished my PhD in the area of Machine Learning (with focus on semisupervised learning and deep learning) and Natural Language Processing (working on Spanish verb sense disambiguation and legal information extraction) in 2018.

 I enjoy coding and learning programming languages in general, and I try new tools when I get bored on the ones I am working with.
 The language I use the